brauner/brauner.github.io/_posts/2023-01-05-mount-propagation-bug.md

   Shared mounts within the same peer group have the same peer group id.
   The peers in a peer group can be reached via `@shared_mnt->mnt_share`.

-* The terms 'slave mount' or 'dependent mount' denote a mount that receives propagation from a peer in a peer group.
+* The terms "slave mount" or "dependent mount" denote a mount that receives propagation from a peer in a peer group.
   Thus, shared mounts may have slave mounts and slave mounts have shared mounts as their master.
   Slave mounts of a given peer in a peer group are listed on that peers slave list available at `@shared_mnt->mnt_slave_list`.

-* The term 'master mount' denotes a mount in a peer group.
+* The term "master mount" denotes a mount in a peer group.
   In other words, it denotes a shared mount or a peer mount in a peer group.
-  The term 'master mount' - or 'master' for short - is mostly used when talking in the context of slave mounts that receive propagation from a master mount.
+  The term "master mount" - or "master" for short - is mostly used when talking in the context of slave mounts that receive propagation from a master mount.
   A master mount of a slave identifies the closest peer group a slave mount receives propagation from.
   The master mount of a slave can be identified via `@slave_mount->mnt_master`.
   Different slaves may point to different masters in the same peer group.